C.S. Marítimo: History

-Until the early 1990s, the club's best result was 9th in season 1987–88.
-The entry of a young coach of 35 years, the ambitious Brazilian Paulo Autuori, allied to greater internal organization, make that in 1991–92 the club reached the 7th place, staying just outside a possible European qualification.
-In the 1992–93 season lived up to the times called wonder-trio (Ademir, Edmilson and Jorge Andrade), betting on Autuori attractive football and with the third best attack of the League (56 goals).
-The qualification comes in the final round after a game against Boavista, with victory of Marítimo 3–2.
-In that same season is also important the home wins against Sporting CP (4–2) and against Gil Vicente (7–0).
-Again the club was a pioneer, being the first island team to achieve a qualification for a European event, under the 5th place achieved.
-Since then the club has been a constant presence in prominent places in the Portuguese championship, having consolidated its position of prominence.
+Until the early 1990s, the club's best result was 9th in the 1987–88 season.
+The entry of a young coach, ambitious Brazilian Paulo Autuori, allied to greater internal organization and attractive attacking football, so that in the 1991–92 campaign the club reached seventh place, staying just outside European qualification.
+The 1992–93 season saw a "wonder-trio" (Ademir, Edmilson and Jorge Andrade) drive the club to have the third best attack of the league, with 56 goals.
+European qualification came in the final round, with a 3–2 victory against Boavista.
+Again the club was a pioneer, being the first island team to achieve qualification for European competitions, under the 5th place achieved.
+That same season is also notable for the home wins against Sporting (4–2) and Gil Vicente (7–0).

-In 1994–95, another great achievement was made when the club qualify to the final of the Taça de Portugal, after defeating Porto in the semi-finals by 1–0.
-Marítimo disputes the final against Sporting CP, losing by 2–0.
-Six years later, in 2000–01 season, Marítimo achieved the final again, after defeating Boavista in the semi-final by 1–0.
-This time Marítimo play the final against Porto, losing again by 2–0.
-However, Marítimo still remain the only club in Madeira that reached the final of Taça de Portugal.
+In 1994–95, another great achievement was made when the club qualified to the Taça de Portugal finals for the first time in its history, after defeating Porto in the semi-finals 1–0.
+Marítimo disputed the final against Sporting, but lost 2–0.
+Six years later, in the 2000–01 season, Marítimo achieved the final again, after defeating Boavista in the semi-final 1–0.
+This time Marítimo played the final against Porto, losing again 2–0.
+However, as of 2023, Marítimo still remain the only club from Madeira to have reached the Portuguese Cup final.

-Marítimo achieved a status of a club that fights every season to reach a European competition.
-As of the 2011–12 season, the club has played 32 campaigns at the top level of Portuguese football, where they have competed continuously since 1985–86.
-The best ever league finish was 5th place obtain in 1992–93, and since then they had finish another five times in that position.
-Also Marítimo in the recent years is often seen in the European competitions, where recently got his eighth appearance in the UEFA Cup/Europa League.
-In the 2012–13 season, Marítimo qualified for the first time for the group stage of the Europa League.
+From the 2001–02 to the 2014–15 season, the club has finished in the top ten of the table, with the exception of the 2006–07 season, where they finished eleventh.
+In the 2014–15 season, Maritimo reached the League Cup final for the first time ever, beating Porto in the semi-final but then losing to Benfica 2–1.
+The following season they repeated this feat, playing against Benfica again, but losing 6–2.
+The best ever league finish Maritimo have obtained was 5th place, first obtained in 1992–93, and since then they have finished another five times in that position, most recently in the 2011–12 season.
+In the 2012–13 season, Marítimo qualified for the Europa League group stages for the first time ever, finishing third with a win against Club Brugge and two draws against Newcastle United.